GAMS-dev/gamspy/docs/user/basics/container.rst

 Generating the Executed GAMS Code
 =================================

-One can check the GAMS code which is executed so far at any point in the program by calling :meth:`generateGamsString <gamspy.Container.generateGamsString>`.
+You can check the GAMS code executed so far at any point in the program by calling :meth:`generateGamsString <gamspy.Container.generateGamsString>`.
-This mechanism is exposed for avid GAMS users who want to see what's being executed behind the scenes. :ref:`generate_gams_string` section of the :doc:`/user/advanced/debugging` page includes more details.
+This feature is available for avid GAMS users who want to see what’s being executed behind the scenes.
+For more details, see the
+:ref:`generate_gams_string` section of the :doc:`/user/advanced/debugging` page.